 Skip to main content

-blurred medical background blurred medical background
+blurred medical background

 Did you know?

 Osteoporosis leads to fragility fractures.
-These are broken bones that happen from a minor injury but that have major consequences such as pain, disability and sometimes death.
-Therefore, Osteoporosis Canada supports the use of medications that have been proven, in good clinical trials, to significantly reduce a person’s risk of fracture.
+These are broken bones that happen from a minor injury but have major consequences such as pain, disability and sometimes death.
+Osteoporosis Canada supports the use of medications that have been proven, in clinical trials, to significantly reduce a person’s risk of fracture.
+The primary goal of treatment is to reduce the risk of fracture.

 For those living with osteoporosis, there are a variety of treatment options available.
 Everyone is different – some people respond better to one drug than another, while some experience side effects that others don’t.
 You may need to explore several treatment options before you find one that works for you.

-It’s important to speak to your doctor to assess the benefits and risks of each treatment, and determine which is best for you.
+It’s important to speak to your doctor to assess the benefits and risks of each treatment and determine which is best for you.

 Fewer than 20% of fracture patients in Canada currently undergo diagnosis or adequate treatment for osteoporosis.